echamudi/japanese-toolkit/README.md

 */
 ```

-### Note
+### Notes

-Everytime you access the kanji collection properties or call `kanjiTree` function, it reads the json file from the lib folder.
-If you call the same character frequently, please use memoization techniques to reduce file read.
+Everytime you call the functions above, it reads the json file from the data or dist folder.
+If you call the same call frequently, please use memoization techniques to reduce file read.

 ## Usage as CLI Tool